Jebonn/Active-Directory-Lab/README.md

 7. Continue clicking "Next" and install AD DS.
 This may take a few minutes.

 ## 6. Promote Server to Domain Controller
-1. In the top right of Server Manager, click the flag icon.
+1. In the top right side of Server Manager, click the flag icon.
 Click on "Promote this server to a domain controller".
 2. Choose "Add a new forest".
 Choose a root domain name such as "ad.mydomain.com".
 3. Create a Directory Servicdes Restore Mode (DSRM) password.
 (Used to restore from backups, unlikely to be needed)
 4. Continue clicking "Next" and install.
 After installation, the VM will restart.